Grapes

 PDO

-Sviri PDO allows Otskhanuri Sapere in limited proportions, though varietal examples are more common outside PDO rules.
+Sviri PDO permits Otskhanuri Sapere in limited quantities, but most varietal examples are produced outside PDO regulations.

 Food pairing